 Grankulla medborgarinstitut has courses during the school year.

 svenska.fi is an association by and for people who is or has integrated in Swedish.
-In the autumn of 2020 they are arranging online Swedish language courses, including personal guidances and Swedish events in Helsinki for the participants.
-The levels are A1-A2, B1-B2 and preparation for YKI-exam.
+They are arranging online Swedish language courses, including personal guidances and Swedish events in Helsinki for the participants.
+The levels are A1-A2, A1-A2, B1-B2 and preparation for YKI-exam.

 Free Online Courses & Online Resources

 Assumes that you know Swedish or English.
 Levels from easy to advanced; A1x2, A2, B1, B2 and C. From 2008 so a bit old fashioned, but good information.
 Might be difficult to navigate for someone who doesn’t know Swedish well.